History of the National Christmas Tree

 On December 17, 1954, President Dwight D. Eisenhower lit the cut tree donated by the people of Michigan.
 Cut trees continued to be used until 1973.

-Central to the season's celebration is the living National Christmas Tree, a Colorado blue spruce from a tree farm in New Jersey.
-Planted on the Ellipse on March 19, 2011, this tree replaces another Colorado blue spruce from York, Pennsylvania that was put on the Ellipse in October 1978 but felled by a wind storm in February 2011.
+Central to the season's celebration is the living National Christmas Tree, a Colorado blue spruce from Virginia.
+Planted on the Ellipse on October 27, 2012, this tree replaces another Colorado blue spruce from New Jersey that succumbed to transplant shock in May 2012.

 Today, the National Christmas Tree stands as a daily reminder of the holiday spirit and of the tradition each succeeding President has participated in since 1923.